There are several types of insurance in Switzerland. But which types of insurance are really mandatory and which are optional?

 As soon as you arrive in Switzerland, you should take out health insurance, regardless of your nationality.

-Individuals who work in Switzerland but decide to live in a neighbouring country can benefit from an exercise of options allowing them to take out insurance in the country of residence if they so wish.
+Individuals who work in Switzerland but decide to live in a neighbouring country can exercise an option that allows them to take out insurance in their country of residence if they prefer.

 Mandatory for all employees